mikabytes/twist-twisted/README.md

 Contributions are welcome, create a PR please.

-An excellent way of developing locally is to use the script above put point it to a local server (such as `npx serve`).
-Then, make sure to add your local files to the "Sources" tab in Chrome inspector, and you will have live CSS edit!
+An excellent way of developing locally is to use the script above, point it to a local server (such as `npx serve`).
+Then, make sure to add your local files to the "Sources" tab in Chrome inspector.
+You will have live CSS edit!

 ## Support